tomatolog/manticore/docs/1_introduction/sphinx_features.rst

 -  proven scalability up to billions of documents, terabytes of data, and thousands of queries per second;

--  easy integration with SQL and XML data sources, and ManticoreQL, ManticoreAPI, or ManticoreSE search interfaces;
+-  easy integration with SQL and XML data sources, and SphinxQL, ManticoreAPI, or ManticoreSE search interfaces;

 -  easy scaling with distributed searches.